 At the time the leader of the Adams Family, Terry Adams, was under police surveillance.

-Detectives from the Met Police's murder squad have officially linked the two cases and in May 2011 launched a new 'last ditch' effort to solve them.
+Detectives from the Metropolitan Police officially linked the two cases and in May 2011 launched a new “last ditch” effort to solve them.

 “We are now convinced that the two cases are linked.
 Mr Nahome and Mr Wynter both associated with the same people and they were also well known to each other having been business associates at various times.”